 J. Michael Jakes

-Mr. Jakes has vast experience at the U.S. Court of Appeals for the Federal Circuit, where he has argued over 25 appeals and prepared and filed briefs in many more.
-He is a member of the Federal Circuit's Advisory Council, appointed by the chief circuit judge.
-He also led the firm’s appellate section.
+Mr. Jakes has vast experience at the U.S. Court of Appeals for the Federal Circuit, where he has argued more than 30 appeals and prepared and filed briefs in many more.
+He is a former member of the Federal Circuit's Advisory Council and previously led the firm’s appellate section.

 Mr. Jakes has served as both a special master and technical advisor to various U.S. district courts, assisting with claim construction and summary judgment motions on patents covering a wide variety of subjects, ranging from electronic ballasts for fluorescent lighting to pagers and cell phones, optical networks, mass storage devices, and steel wall systems.

 A frequent lecturer on patent law, he has also taught university courses on patent law and appeals.
 Since 1993, he has served as coauthor of Matthew Bender's Court of Appeals for the Federal Circuit: Practice & Procedure.

 - Bilski v.
 Kappos (S. Ct.).
 As lead counsel, argued for the petitioners in landmark case on patentability of business method patents.

 - Interval Licensing v.
 AOL (Fed.
 Cir.).
 Defended AOL (and argued for all

 co-defendants, including Apple, Google, and Yahoo!) in appeal from summary judgment of invalidity for claim indefiniteness, which Federal Circuit affirmed.

 - Koninklijke Philips v.
 Zoll Medical (D. Mass.).
 Won jury verdict for patent owner Philips that Zoll Medical infringed five pioneering patents on automated external defibrillators (AEDs).